-I chose to study at the University of Birmingham for several reasons.
-Firstly, the university has a great reputation particularly for its BSc Economics degree.
-Secondly, the campus is stunning and the red-bricks and campus vibe really appealed to me.
+I chose to study at the University of Birmingham as the university has a great reputation, particularly for its BSc Economics degree.
+Secondly, the campus is stunning and the red-bricks and campus vibe appealed to me.
 Birmingham is also a really youthful and exciting city to study in.
-The city is also a good distance but not too far away from my family home in north London.
-I eventually applied to Birmingham and received an offer!
+I eventually applied to Birmingham and received an unconditional offer!

-During my time at university I challenged myself to find new hobbies and meet new people as often as possible.
-I was the news reporter for the University’s radio station, Burn FM and also got into running.
+During my time at university, I challenged myself to find new hobbies and meet new people as often as possible.
+I was the news reporter for the University’s radio station, Burn FM and an active member in many societies.
 I also took part in the University’s Outreach programme where I mentored students at a Birmingham school every Friday for a year during my second year.

 In my first year of University I took part in PwC’s Women in Business programme, one of the many work experience programmes I had applied to.
 From this I then secured the summer internship in consulting in London in my second year at university.
 I was then offered a place on the PwC management consultancy graduate scheme.
 Since then I have been building my career in strategy and operations Management Consulting working with banks and more recently with scaling fintechs.
 I also co-leads my firm’s Multicultural Business Network, a large employee resource group with over 1,500 members.
 Outside of work, I blogs on my Medium blog A Millennial's Diary about careers and personal development for millennials, and run a female millennial community called the Now You’re Talking Network which has over 700 members.

-My advice to current university students would be to be as proactive as possible.
-University is expensive so do your best to get the most out of your money by getting involved in as much as possible.
+My advice to current students would be to be as proactive as possible.
 Meet new people who didn’t grow up in the same city, or even country as you.
-Develop yourself personally (find new hobbies) and professionally (get work experience as soon as you can).
-This will allow you to try out different organisations and industries, letting you know early on what you do and don’t like.
+Develop yourself personally (find new hobbies through joining societies) and professionally (gaining work experience as early as you can).
+This will allow you to build new skills and try out different organisations, letting you know what you do and don’t like